ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d4- - - day planning.md

   - Images (if you have to upload, etc...)

-- CODE FREEZE --> FRIDAY 11h ish
+- CODE FREEZE: FRIDAY 11h ish
   - Full test on production (again)